Madea Goes to Jail (play): Plot

 The next day, Nate arrives and almost ends up in another confrontation with Sonny over a complaint filed to the warden, before Leo breaks it up.
 Jeremy then reveals that he filed the complaint and that he recommended Nate for the position in the F-Unit.
 Nate begrudgingly takes the position and finds out that Sonny has his job now, at which point he leaves.
 Leo becomes jealous that Sonny is now his boss and temporarily denounces their friendship until Ella sets him straight.
 Wanda arrives and Sonny reveals he is in love with her; while unsure of how she feels, but decides to give things a try.
 Madea arrives with Toni to visit Katie as Ella, Sonny, and Wanda leave.
 Toni properly greets her mother, leaving Katie very pleased with the change in her daughter's attitude.
 Madea then persuades Katie to tell Toni the truth about how she ended up incarcerated and subsequently exits.
 Katie prepares to tell her daughter the truth, but an upset Toni refuses to believe her and runs out of jail.

-Later, at home, Sonny is depressed over his breakup with Vanessa, upset that he couldn't get her to change her ways.
+Later, at home, Sonny is depressed over his breakup with Vanessa, upset that he could not get her to change her ways.
 Madea says that someone like her could never change and instructs him to start paying attention to things better and to move on after he finishes grieving.
 Ella, Wanda, Leo, and Jeremy arrive and soon everyone sings musical numbers to try and cheer Sonny up.
 After this, Wanda reveals that Leo, is in fact, the father of Vanessa's baby.
 Upon hearing this, Leo immediately runs out of the house, and Ella, livid at the news, pursues him with a knife in hand, thus proving that he was no more of a friend to Sonny than Nate was.
 Sonny and Wanda then share a kiss as Madea goes upstairs to Toni's room.
 After overhearing Toni having a strongly suggestive conversation with a 16-year-old boy, Madea takes the phone and speaks to the boy and, after learning about how young all of his family has had children, she advises Toni not to talk to him anymore.
 She spends some time with Toni, giving her advice about being what she wants to be and not caring about others' opinions of her, and giving Toni her interpretations of the Bible.
-Toni reveals that she doesn't know how to pray and later asks Jeremy to teach her about prayer, at which he agrees.
+Toni reveals that she does not know how to pray and later asks Jeremy to teach her about prayer, at which he agrees.